Cook21/camera-samples/README.md

 # Modified CameraXBasic
-This is a modified version of the Google CameraX Sample for my own purpose of use。
+This is a modified version of the Google CameraX Sample
 ## Features
 * Add support for pinch-zoom and tap-to-focus
 * remove ImageAnalyzer